-- Amount of debris generated millions of cubic yards; - Type of debris generated vegetative, C&D and/or sand;

-- Number and estimated date of arrival for assets trucks, loaders, monitoring personnel; - Estimated number of DMS locations necessary; - Preliminary scope of debris removal efforts; and - Estimated cost of the debris removal efforts.
+- Amount of debris generated millions of cubic yards; - Type of debris generated vegetative, C&D and/or sand; - Number and estimated date of arrival for assets trucks, loaders, monitoring personnel; - Estimated number of DMS locations necessary; - Preliminary scope of debris removal efforts; and - Estimated cost of the debris removal efforts.

 Following this meeting, the County or monitoring firm will begin to collect required documentation for the development of FEMA Project Worksheets and contact the FEMA Public Assistance Officer (PAO) responsible for the County.
-A debris cost estimating model has been provided in Appendix E.4
+A debris cost estimating model has been provided in Appendix E. The debris estimations developed for Beaufort County were done so by using the U.S. Army Corps of Engineers Debris Estimating Model (Model).
+This Model is widely accepted by the industry.
+This Model should be used as a guide by Beaufort County for planning in the future.